usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_information.md

      - Providing the details requested by IoT device customersto perform periodic checks and/or audits to ensure IoT device security controls are functioning as intended following maintenance and repairs.
      - Providing IoT device customers, upon their request, with the tools, assistance, instructions, and other support for the IoT device to perform audit and log maintenance and repairs operations.

-## 2).
-The procedures to support the ability for the manufacturer and/or supporting entity to notify customers of cybersecurity related events and information related to an IoT device throughout the support lifecycle.
+## 2). &nbsp;&nbsp;The procedures to support the ability for the manufacturer and/or supporting entity to notify customers of cybersecurity related events and information related to an IoT device throughout the support lifecycle.

  A well-defined manufacturer cybersecurity support life cycle provides the foundation for the successful and secure implementation and operation of IoT devices within customer systems.
 Customer organizations will want to stay informed about the cybersecurity of IoT devices throughout the lifetime of the device to allow them to fine tune their mitigations and maintain an adequate level of risk assurance.
 This section of capabilities includes non-technical communications and actions that manufacturers can provide to alert IoT device customers about cybersecurity information relevant to the IoT device to enable IoT device customers to have the most effective security controls for the IoT device throughout the entire life of the device.